BOTANICAL REFERENCE

 (Verbascum thapsus)

 Small hairs on plant may cause mouth irritation – filter before use.
+Consult your healthcare provider before using herbal products, especially if you are pregnant, nursing, or on any medications.

 Oat straw